nekomeowww/go-pinecone/README.md

 ---

-This package is an API client for Pinecone, a SaaS vector database, using Golang.
+This package is an API client for Pinecone, a SaaS vector database.
 With this package, users can easily perform Index and Vector data operations in Golang projects.

 ## Introduction